 Speak Up Studio’s Annual Concert is held at the end of each year and all students are encouraged to participate.
 The concert is a wonderful way for students to gain performance experience, and for families and friends to celebrate their development.
-The opportunity to perform is an important part of Speak Up programs, as is gives students the chance to showcase what they have been working on during their classes.
+The opportunity to perform is an important part of Speak Up programs, as it gives students the chance to showcase what they have been working on during their classes.

 All rehearsals will take place during normal class time, and students will only be required to attend one extra rehearsal – the Dress Rehearsal – one week before the show.
-Participation in the Annual Concert is optional, and students are still able to attend classes until the end of the year, even if they are not doing the concert.
-Once confirmed, students are expected to participate!

 “It has been a wonderful year with you, for our family!
 Thank you for continually encouraging my son to come out of his shell, and to get him into group classes and the concert!” – Min – Mum, 2015